stevencombs/retrocombs.github.io/_posts/2015/2015-08-09-nexus-6-project-fi-wallpaper.md

 I have ideas for other versions and when I create them, I will post them here.
 If you have an idea for a design or a variation, post a comment below and let me know.

 ***
-**SUPPORT THIS POST WITH A TIP!** If you found this post or its contents useful consider leaving a tip.
+**SUPPORT THIS POST WITH A TIP!** If you found this post or its contents useful, consider leaving a tip.
 The suggested tip amount for this post is 50¢.
 Use the button below to leave a tip via PayPal.

 <center><form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">